What is Supervised Machine Learning?

 It’s the same!

-We can use the same model for an inferential or a predictive approach:
+We can use the same model for an inferential or an SML approach:

 \(y\) = \(b_0\) + \(b_1\) + … + \(e\)

-If we are interested in making inferences about a particular \(b\) (e.g., \(b_1\)), we can use theory and prior research to include particular predictors
+If we are interested in making inferences about a particular \(b\) (e.g., \(b_1\)), we can use theory and prior research to include particular predictors.
+This often favors transparent models where we understand how predictors relate to \(y\).

 But different!

-This predictive goal means that we can do things differently:
+This predictive goal of SML means that we can do things differently:

-• Multicollinearity is not an issue because we do not care to make inferences about parameters
+• Multicollinearity is not necessarily an issue because we do not care as much to make inferences about individual parameters.

-• Because interpreting specific parameters is less of an interest, we can use a great deal more predictors
+• Because interpreting specific parameters is less of a primary interest (though often still valuable!), we can use a great deal more predictors.

-• We focus on how accurately a trained model can predict the values in test data (though, we’ll only use one data set only in this module)
+• We focus on how accurately a trained model can predict the values in test data.

-• We can make our models very complex - we can choose different models!
+• We can make our models very complex - leading to different levels of interpretability.

 Okay, really complex